 It allows everyone involved to see the big picture and agree on how it will be implemented.

 Agreement is the key here.

 Without agreement (e.g. consensus) of what has been documented, then orchestration will be difficult.

 If you, as the race promoter, are going to efficiently execute your plan, everyone needs to be going in the same direction.

 And they need to go that direction the same way, each time it is used.

 No one cornerstone out-weights another.

 They all have to be in sync for the roadmap to work.

 If one of your cornerstones is missing, the other two will not provide you any benefit.

-Once you have a balance to your road map structure, you will being to enjoy some benefits.
+Once you have a balance to your roadmap structure, you will begin to enjoy some benefits.